 Vegan Pumpkin Streusel Bread Recipe

-The bread is so soft and moist, and you won’t miss the eggs or butter one bit.
-But it’s the crust that just gets me and I’m not a crust girl and usually avoid it unless we’re talking this crust.
+This vegan pumpkin bread is so soft and moist, you won’t miss the eggs or butter one bit.

-As the bread bakes, it spreads slightly and bakes into the batter rather than just sitting on top of the loaf like sandy pebbles, waiting to fall off all over my kitchen floor.
+As the bread bakes, the topping spreads slightly and bakes into the batter rather than just sitting on top of the loaf like sandy pebbles, waiting to fall off all over my kitchen floor.

 Bland pumpkin desserts are not worth eating, and all my pumpkin recipes are nicely spiced without being over-powering.
-Since there’s no chocolate to compete with, I upped the spices in the bread just slightly.
+Since there’s no chocolate to compete with, I upped the spices in the vegan pumpkin loaf just slightly.

 The bread is pleasantly spiced with pumpkin pie spice, cinnamon, nutmeg, cloves, and has molasses and vanilla for extra depth.
 If you’re more sensitive to cinnamon and or a certain spice, dial them down, to taste.